 In case A/, switching between service card and conditional access card shall not require rebooting of the receiver or a multi-menu navigation (auto detection and activation of the required protocol is the recommended procedure).

-In case B/, the smart card reader shall be provided as a default
+In case B/, the smart card reader shall be provided as a default c.
+Performance degradation for signed applications when security is ON shall be minimal.

 9.2.
 MHP Security